 If there are other individuals involved, it is a good idea to insert your organizational chart here.
 Visuals help quickly convey information and break up otherwise blocky text.

 Section Five: Services

-The Services section is the heart of your plan.
+The Services section is the heart of your law firm business model plan.
 It is where you dive into all aspects of your services, including:

 - The problem(s) you are addressing.
 What pain points do your preferred clients experience?
 What can they do right now to alleviate those pain points?
 Answer these questions, and then take the extra step to explain how those current solutions fail to adequately address their problems.

 - The solution(s) you are providing.
 This describes how your solutions better resolve your prospective market’s needs.
 This not only includes the actual work you do, but the benefits that each client will receive based on your work.

 - An overview of your competition.
 Describe your competition here.
 For instance, which other solo attorneys and firms provide the same solutions as you?
 What are your advantages over these competitors?
 What do you differently when providing your solutions?
 How will clients gain additional benefits by seeking out your services instead of working with your competitors?